nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Above is the execution result of the input `view i/S1234567H`.
 <div style="page-break-after: always;"></div>

+💡**Tip**:
+Double-clicking on a patient achieves the same result!

 ### Deleting a patient record: `delete`

-In a situation when you want to delete a patient from the patient records list due to death and the specified retention period is over, you can use this feature to do so.
+Let's say you have found an unintended duplicate in the patient records.
+You can delete this erroneous data using the `delete` command.

 Format: `delete i/NRIC…​`